AFx3/crema-static-analyzer/README.md

 # Finally, Build and Run the tool

-You must be in this projec dir
+You must be in this project dir

 ```bash
 cd crema